Stephen J. Challacombe: Early life

 Stephen Challacombe was born in April 1946.
 He attended Culford School, where he played sports including rugby.

 Mucosal immunology

-He initially worked in the field of immunology.
+Challacombe initially worked in the field of immunology.
 In 1978, he was appointed assistant professor and senior research fellow in the Department of Immunology at the Mayo Clinic in the United States, and completed the fellowship in 1979.

-From 1984 to 2011, he was consultant in diagnostic microbiology and immunology to Guys & St Thomas Hospitals.
+From 1984 to 2011, Challacombe was consultant in diagnostic microbiology and immunology to Guys & St Thomas Hospitals.
 During this time, he became professor of oral medicine in the department of Oral Medicine and Pathology at Guy's Hospital in 1986 and the Martin Rushton Professor of oral medicine in 1988.

 Later career

 Challacombe was appointed Director of External Strategy at the Dental Institute in 2005 and a year later became Dean for King's College London KCL External Affairs, holding both posts until 2011.

 His experience has also included coordinating conferences and university departments, managing grants, finances and research, and teaching.